ansible-collections/ibm_zos_cics/docs/source/modules/cmci_delete.rst

 parameters
-  The resource parameters,refer to the CICSPlex SM resource tables in the knowledge center to get the possible parameters.
+  A list of one or more parameters with optional values used to identify the resources for this request.
+Eligible parameters for identifying resources can be found in the resource tables reference for the target resource type, for the GET operation.
+For example, the valid parameters for identifying a PROGDEF are CICSSYS, CSDGROUP and RESGROUP, as found in the resource tables reference https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html

   | **required**: False
+  | **type**: list

+  name
+    Parameter name

+    | **required**: True
+    | **type**: str

+  value
+    Parameter value if any

+    | **required**: False
-  | **type**: dict
+    | **type**: str